RudraPatel5435/auralynk/client/README.md

 ## TODO

-[] refactor useChannel to use api.ts instead of calling the apis again [] user presenece (Last online)
+[] user presenece (Last online)
+[] delete devSpace
-[-] ability to change name of devspace
+[-] refactor useChannel to use api.ts instead of calling the apis again [-] ability to change name of devspace
 [-] ability to change acces_type of devspace
 [-] leave channel